rafaelromao/keyboards/readme.md

 ## About this repo

 This repository contains the keymap files that are used to customize my keyboards.
-The firmware files are included as submodules or external references and symlinks are used to make them see the keymap files.
+The firmware files are included as submodules or external references.

 ## Compatibility